Skip to content

 Connecting External Clients

-NimbleBrain can act as a tool server for external apps that support the MCP protocol — like Claude Desktop, VS Code with Copilot, or Claude Code.
-This means you can access all your NimbleBrain apps and tools from inside those clients without switching to the web UI.
+NimbleBrain can act as a tool server for external apps that support the MCP protocol — like Claude Desktop, Claude Code, Cursor, or VS Code.
+Connect once and every tool from every installed app in your workspace is available inside those clients, without switching to the web UI.

 {